Desolation Wilderness and Lake Tahoe region

 Here are some popular routes:

-3. Mt Tallac (2,967m).
+3. Mt Tallac (2,967m) to Emerald Bay if you have two cars.
 The trailhead is located 6 kms north of South Lake Tahoe on Highway 89.
 From the Lake Tahoe Visitor Center of South Lake Tahoe go north on Highway 89 for about 1 km and turn left into the paved road directly across from the entrance to Baldwin Beach.
 Hike to the top (about 2.5-3 hours) and return via Gilmore Lake and Dick's Pass to the Eagle Lake trailhead across from Emerald Bay.
 Print the map.
 Dick's Pass is the highlight of this route (Susie Lake, Half Moon Lake and Lake Aloha on the south side, and Dick's Lake and Fontanillis on the north side).
 A bit down from the pass you also see the prettiest of the Velma Lakes (Upper Velma Lake).

 • Mt Tallac 2.5 hours (3,000 m)